dfichmann/Offshore_Profit_Shifting_Replication.jl/README.md

     Pkg.instantiate()
     ```

 5. Run the *runfile.jl* that executes all the necessary functions to produce the paper's key figures and tables.

     ```julia
     include("runfile.jl")
     ```

 6. The output will then be saved in the [*figures*](ReplicationFiles/figures) and [*tables*](ReplicationFiles/tables) folders, within the ReplicationFiles folder.

+7. To verify this you can delete all the figures inside their respective folders and then run <span style="color:green">**julia>**</span>
+ include(`"test/runtests.jl"`).
+This runs 14 tests that should all pass :white_check_mark:

 ## Replicated Figures and Tables
 The runfile.jl does the following: